obsidian-tasks-group/obsidian-tasks/docs/README.md

 In the output, look for the line containing `Server address:` and open that URL in your local browser.
 It will be something like <http://0.0.0.0:4000/obsidian-tasks/>.

-Note that you can now edit the files on your local machine and then refresh in the browser a few seconds later.